 There are a number of steps required to start a Pre Pack.
 These include setting up a new company which purchases assets from the old.
 The new business can be running within 3-4 weeks.

-- When is the old company closed?
+- Liquidate old company

 Implement Pre Pack Liquidation